johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Microsoft Edge and Enterprise State Roaming (ESR)

 Microsoft Edge is a cross-platform application with an expanded scope for syncing user data across all their devices and is no longer a part of Microsoft Entra Enterprise State Roaming.
-However, Microsoft Edge will fulfill the data protection promises of ESR, such as the ability to bring your own key.
+However, Microsoft Edge fulfills the data protection promises of ESR, such as the ability to bring your own key.
 For more information, see [Microsoft Edge and Enterprise State Roaming](microsoft-edge-enterprise-state-roaming.md).

 ## See also